sylhare/Type-on-Strap/_posts/2020-05-18-selfsupervised-multimodal.md

 - Enable use to learn a policy that is robust to sensor noises, external perturbations, and different goal locations

-To study how to learn this multimodal representation, we use the classic peg insertion task as an experimental setup.
+To study how to learn this multimodal representation, we use a peg insertion task as an experimental setup.
 Our multimodal inputs are raw RGB image, force readings from a force/torque sensor, and end-effector position and velocity.
-And unlike classical works on tight tolerance peg insertion that need prior knowledge of peg geometries, we will be learning policies for different geometries directly from raw RGB images and F/t sensor readings.
-More importantly, we want to learn a representation from one peg geometry, and see if it generalizes to new unseen geometries.
+And unlike classical works on tight tolerance peg insertion that need prior knowledge of peg geometries, we will be learning policies for different geometries directly from raw RGB images and force/torque sensor readings.
+More importantly, we want to learn a representation from one peg geometry, and see if that representation can generalize to new unseen geometries.

 Learning a policy
 -------------------------------------------------

-To learn a policy, we use any off-the-shelf deep reinforcement learning algorithms.
+We want the robot to be able to learn policies directly from its own interactions with the environment.
+Here, we turn to deep reinforcement learning (RL) algorithms, which enable agents to learn from trial and error and a reward function.
-Deep reinforcement learning (DRL) has shown great advances in playing [video games](https://deepmind.com/research/publications/playing-atari-deep-reinforcement-learning), [robotic grasping](https://ai.googleblog.com/2018/06/scalable-deep-reinforcement-learning.html), and [solving Rubik's cubes](https://openai.com/blog/solving-rubiks-cube/).
-Specifically here, we use Trust Region Policy Optimization[^TRPO], an on-policy RL algorithm, and a dense reward that guides the robot towards the hole for peg insertion.
+Deep reinforcement learning has shown great advances in playing [video games](https://deepmind.com/research/publications/playing-atari-deep-reinforcement-learning), [robotic grasping](https://ai.googleblog.com/2018/06/scalable-deep-reinforcement-learning.html), and [solving Rubik's cubes](https://openai.com/blog/solving-rubiks-cube/).
+Specifically, we use Trust Region Policy Optimization[^TRPO], an on-policy RL algorithm, and a dense reward that guides the robot towards the hole for peg insertion.

-Once we learn the representation, we feed the representation directly to a DRL policy.
+Once we learn the representation, we feed the representation directly to a RL policy.
 And we are able to learn a peg insertion task for different peg geometries in about 5 hours from raw sensory inputs.

 Here is the robot when it first starts learning the task.
 {% figure %}